willyspinner/portfolio/README.md

 ## Missing Child - IBM Call for Code 2019

 We develop a Machine Learning Algorithm to recognize parent-child relationships by using the FIW dataset.
-We are able to gain a 86% accuracy in relationship verification.
+We are able to gain a 90.2% testing accuracy in relationship verification.

 We are continuing the devlopment of this project by fine-tuning networks, creating a mobile frontend and developing a scalable backend to realize this project.